-The City should review the cost of sales margin on a timely basis.
+The City should contact the garbage contractor and resolve any billing errors.
+The City should monitor sales and cost of sales on a timely basis.

-The City agrees with the recommendation and will review the cost of sales margin.
+The City agrees with the recommendation and will contact the garbage contractor and resolve any billing errors.
+The City will also monitor sales and cost of sales on a timely basis.

-CITY OF WILTON CORRECTIVE ACTION PLAN
+CORRECTIVE ACTION PLAN DECEMBER 31, 2018

-DECEMBER 31, 2017